sensu/sensu-docs/content/sensu-go/5.14/installation/auth.md

 In addition to built-in RBAC, Sensu includes [license-activated][6] support for authentication using external authentication providers.
 Sensu currently supports Microsoft Active Directory and standards-compliant Lightweight Directory Access Protocol tools like OpenLDAP.

-**LICENSED**: Unlock authentication providers for more than 100 entities with a Sensu license.
+**LICENSED TIER**: Unlock authentication providers in Sensu Go with a Sensu license.
 To activate your license, see the [getting started guide][6].

 ## Managing authentication providers